Governors work closely with head teachers, school staff and representatives from the local authority (LA).

 Finance:

-- In conjunction with the Head Teacher to draft and propose the first formal budget plan of the financial year for approval by the full Governing Bod
+- In conjunction with the Head Teacher to draft and propose the first formal budget plan of the financial year for approval by the full Governing Body.

-- Establish and maintain an up-to-date three year financial plan, taking into account priorities in the School Improvement Plan, roll projection and signals from central Government and the LA regarding future years’ budget.
+- Establish and maintain an up-to-date three-year financial plan, taking into account priorities in the School Enhancement Plan, roll projection and signals from central Government and the Local Authority (LA) regarding future years’ budget.

-- Ensure that priorities detailed within the School Improvement Plan are appropriately costed and are reflected in the annual budget.
+- Ensure that priorities detailed within the School Enhancement Plan are appropriately costed and are reflected in the annual budget.

-- Monitor the capital and revenue budget position statements to identify and address any anomalies from the anticipated position and report termly to the full Governing Bod
+- Monitor the capital and revenue budget position statements to identify and address any anomalies from the anticipated position and report termly to the full Governing Body.

 - Review and monitor outstanding debts and action taken.